hww/PicoScheme/readme.md

 **Annotation**

-The branch of [PicoScheme](https://github.com/arichel/PicoScheme) but modifyed for ESP32 MCU
+The branch of [PicoScheme](https://github.com/arichel/PicoScheme) but modifyed for ESP32 MCU.
+Ti use drop it to the *components* folder of your project.

 ### Introduction ###
 A small, embeddable scheme interpreter in c++17.
 This project started as a